 This is what you need to make this refreshing, thick, and creamy pina colada smoothie.

 - Frozen Pineapple Chunks – You can use store-bought pineapple chunks or cut and peel your own pineapple chunks and freeze them into small cubes that will be easy to process in your food processor.
 If you cut the pineapple at home, make sure you remove the hard center part before freezing.

 - Coconut Milk Carton – You can use canned coconut milk for a creamier texture, but it increases the fat and calories of your smoothie.

-- Coconut Yogurt – I use plain unsweetened coconut yogurt.
+- Coconut Yogurt – I use plain, unsweetened coconut yogurt instead of the classic Greek yogurt.